HL7/fhircast-docs/input/pagecontent/2-10-1-ContentSharingFHIRcastMessaging.md

 ### Content Creation and Reopen Scenario

-When a Subscriber creates a FHIR resource which it asks be added to the anchor context's content, it must create an `id` for the resource (see: [Resource.id](http://hl7.org/fhir/resource.html)).
+When a Subscriber creates a FHIR resource which it asks be added to the anchor context's content, it SHALL create an `id` for the resource (see: [Resource.id](http://hl7.org/fhir/resource.html)).
 Two approaches to populating the resource's `id` are possible:

 1. The Subscriber persists the resource in a FHIR server prior to adding the resource to the anchor context's content.
 Since the FHIR server provides an `id` for the resource this `id` SHOULD be used for the resource's `id` in addition to the resource's entry in the update bundle's `fullUrl` attribute when adding the resource to the anchor context's content.
 2. The resource has not yet been persisted in a FHIR server or will never be persisted in a FHIR server by the Subscriber adding the resource to the anchor context's content.
 In this case, the Subscriber SHOULD use a mechanism to generate the `id` such that it will be globally unique (e.g., a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier)).